 - Poor kidney function

-- Child is usually smaller in height compared to other family members
+- The child is usually smaller in height compared to other family members

 - Delay of milestones in infancy (sitting up, turning over)